mchabrol/NLP-sentiment-analysis/README.md

 This project shows the effectiveness of modern transformer-based models like RoBERTa over traditional machine learning models in sentiment classification tasks.
 By using contextual embeddings, RoBERTa achieves the highest performance, especially in handling nuances like sarcasm and negation.

+## Contributions
+This project was conducted collaboratively by Suzie Grondin and Marion Chabrol.
+The choice of models to test (TF-IDF, Word2Vec, and RoBERTa) was made jointly after discussion.
+About code architecture, Marion organized the overall code and repository structure.

+Both authors participated in the data analysis.
+Suzie mainly worked on the wordcloud visualizations, while Marion conducted the focused analysis of specific ambiguous words.

+They also both contributed to the implementation of the TF-IDF + Naïve Bayes model: Suzie implemented the main classification pipeline, while Marion contributed to code cleaning and the selection of hyperparameters.

+For the other models, Marion was primarily responsible for the implementation of the Word2Vec + SVM model, while Suzie focused on fine-tuning the RoBERTa transformer.

+Nonetheless, each of them contributed to both parts, reviewing and refining the work collaboratively.

 ## Code Architecture

 ```plaintext